Optimal estimation of local time and occupation time measure for an {\alpha}-stable Levy process: Proof of main results

 where

 and

-The term $N_L^{ n}$ appears due to the edge effect and it does not contribute to the limit as stated in the following lemma, whose proof can be found in the next section. \begin{lemma} The process $N_L^{n}=\{N_{L,t}^{ n}\ ;\ t\geq0\}$ satisfies the following convergence {\rev in probability} uniformly over compact sets
+The term $N_L^{ n}$ appears due to the edge effect and it does not contribute to the limit as stated in the following lemma, whose proof can be found in the next section {\rv and immediately follows from \eqref{eq: 1.4.5}.} \begin{lemma} The process $N_L^{n}=\{N_{L,t}^{ n}\ ;\ t\geq0\}$ satisfies the following convergence in probability uniformly over compact sets

 \end{lemma} Due to Proposition \ref{l: estim local} and Lemma \ref{l: edge local} we can write \eqref{eq: Wtn start} as

 We introduce here the notation $\E_{\frac{i-1}{n}}[\cdot ]$ for $\E[\cdot| \mathcal{F}_{\frac{i-1}{n}}]$, which will be useful in the sequel.\\